spbail/git-intro-workshop/workflows/w_1_create_update_myrepo.md

   - add a line, the ubiquitous:  `print("Hello World")`
   - commit file at end of page
   - add a description for GitHub commit

+**The usual workflow is to create a repo, clone it, create and edit all your files locally, and then push things to your repo.
+We're just creating files on github for a quick start!**

 ### Note: Ensure commit messages are meaningful.